jocialmedia/how-to-validate-names/README.md

 Alphabetical list of terms directly or indirectly associated with validation of online forms.

 ### Bowdlerization
-Substitution of anthing deemed unpleasant or offensive from an artistic work, or other type of writing or media.
+Substitution of anything deemed unpleasant or offensive from an artistic work, or other type of writing or media.
 Named after [Thomas Bowdler](https://en.wikipedia.org/wiki/Thomas_Bowdler) (1754–1825) who in 1818 published a censored family friendly version of plays by William Shakespeare.
 See [2.6.](#26-similarity-to-profanity-words)